kmarray98/PowerLawSamplers.jl/README.md

-# PowerLawSamplers.jl A Julia Package for sampling random variables from discrete power law distributions
+# PowerLawSamplers.jl - sampling random variables from discrete power law distributions

 Pure Julia implementations of the "doubling up" and "inexact" samplers for sampling from discrete power law distributions in Appendix D of Clauset, Newman, and Shalizi (2009).
 Also includes an doubling up sampler